General spherically symmetric solution of Cotton gravity: Conclusions

 \section{Conclusions}

 The paper discussed different solutions in the context of Cotton gravity.
 We have obtained the general spherically symmetric solution to the vacuum equations of the model.
-The derived metric exhibits intriguing properties, notably the presence of singularities on the photosphere, which prevents the formation of Schwarzschild black holes.
-This suggests that, within the framework of Cotton gravity, black hole solutions may exhibit significant deviations from the predictions of General Relativity.
-It was noted that Cotton gravity may offer also a solution to finding realistic interior metrics.
+The derived metric exhibits intriguing properties, notably the presence of singularities on the photosphere, which seems to prevent formation of the Schwarzschild-radius stellar black holes.
+This suggests that within the framework of Cotton gravity, black hole solutions may exhibit significant deviations from the predictions of General Relativity.
+Obtained spherically symmetric metric depends on two integration constants, which have been associated with the Hubble horizon to estimate their values.
+It was noted that Cotton gravity may also offer a solution for finding realistic interior metrics.

-Obtained spherically symmetric metric depends on two integration constants, which have been associated with the Hubble horizon.
-This connection offers an avenue to model dark matter and dark energy components of the universe and allows for an exploration of various cosmological scenarios.

 The velocity squared force within the Cotton gravity framework is examined.
 Geodesic equations lead to the inclusion of the repulsive velocity-squared term in the gravitational acceleration, which results in long-range modifications to Newton's gravitational potential, providing an interesting departure from the standard gravitational theory.
 The appearance of these additional long-range curvature effects is attributed to the presence of an effective perfect fluid in the Universe.
 The concept of velocity-squared forces in gravitational theories is highlighted, drawing connections to other physical systems and alternative explanations for the observed accelerated expansion of the universe.